Our City Our Plan

 • How do you plan to manage waste as the city becomes denser?
 At the moment it appears that there is little consideration for many of the new developments leading to bulk bins being left on the road in breach of the local law.
 I see this on my street and those surrounding it.
 In addition, there is no allowance for bulky kerbside collection in higher density properties leading to increased illegal dumping.

-Robert Nutt asked over 3 years ago
+Robert Nutt asked almost 4 years ago

 The City Plan includes a Solid waste management policy which provides guidelines for the storage and collection of solid waste and recyclable material for new development.